Alan-A/GetSimple-I18N-InnovationGrid/README.md

 #### Tag Cloud

-Language-specific tag clouds provided, which are searched by the i18n Search Plugin along with page content.
+LAnguage-specific tag clouds provided, which are searched by the i18n Search Plugin along with page content.

 #### Language-Specific Search